 Arvizu, whose boyfriend also dropped out of high school, says she is lucky to have his support.
 “He dropped out at 16 to get a full time job, so he just works full time but he’s really supportive about me going to school and pushes me when I don’t want to,” said Arvizu.

 She added that attending class with teens who she can relate to makes a big difference.
 “I know how they are feeling and they know how I’m feeling.”

-Copeland said programs like the Booth School’s, and the soon-to-be Cardinal Academy have changed the way he views himself as an educator.
+Copeland said programs like The Booth Program for Young Parents, and the soon-to-be Cardinal Academy have changed the way he views himself as an educator.